-Whether your arms help push off ski poles, snowshoeing poles, or are being used to help pump you across the ice, your upper body will also need to be conditioned for winter sports.
-Examples of beneficial upper body exercises include: bicep curls, lat pull-downs, triceps press, rows and front/lateral deltoid raises.
+Whether your arms help push off ski or snowshoeing poles or are being used to help pump you across the ice, your upper body will need to be conditioned for winter sports.
+Examples of beneficial upper body exercises include bicep curls, lat pull-downs, triceps press, rows and front/lateral deltoid raises.

 The movement of many winter sports keeps your body in a somewhat flexed position (leaning forward in front of your hips).
-Think of pushing off on your skates in the rink, or trudging through layers of snow when you’re snowshoeing.
-Hemesath explains that this flexed position depends on the hamstring and glute muscles groups as they help stabilize your body.
-Examples of beneficial hamstring/glute exercises include: deadlifts, one legged deadlifts, pull throughs, leg press backs, step ups, and the leg curl machine.
+Think of pushing off on your skates in the rink or trudging through layers of snow when you’re snowshoeing.
+This flexed position relies on your trunk, the hamstrings, and glute muscle groups as they help stabilize your body.
+Examples of beneficial trunk, hamstring/glute exercises include deadlifts, one-legged deadlifts, squats, leg press, step-ups and the leg curl machine.

-When it comes to winter sports, one of the most used muscles are the quadriceps.
+When it comes to winter sports, one of the most-used muscles are the quadriceps.
 They help stabilize your form as you come down the slopes when skiing or snowboarding.
 They also help protect your knees.
-Examples of beneficial quadricep exercises in include using the leg press, leg extension, squats and lunges.
+Examples of beneficial quadricep exercises include using the leg press, leg extension, squats and lunges.

-When keeping your skis together, or moving laterally in any winter sport, you’re engaging your inner and outer thigh muscles.
-To help strengthen them consider including side lunges, sliding side lunges, inner thigh leg lifts, inner thigh squeezes, single leg squats, side step squats with a resistance band and leg lifts.
+When keeping your skis together or moving laterally in any winter sport, you’re engaging your inner and outer thigh muscles.
+To help strengthen them, consider including side lunges, sliding side lunges, inner thigh leg lifts, inner thigh squeezes, single let squats, side-step squats with a resistance band and leg lifts.

 Ski bindings, snowboard bindings and hockey skates are rigidly designed to keep you in the flexed position and upright.
-As a result, your calves and ankles may also take on extra stress.
-If you wear an orthotic, you may also need to wear them in your ski/board boots or skates.
-Some examples of beneficial calve and ankle exercises include: standing heel raises, standing toe raises, sitting heel raises and resistance band work for your ankles (all directions).
+As a result, your calves and ankles could also take on extra stress.
+If you wear an orthotic, you might also need to wear them in your ski/board boots or skates.
+Some examples of beneficial calve and ankle exercises include standing heel raises, standing toe raises, sitting heel raises, and resistance band work for your ankles (all directions).

-Like your glutes and hamstring, your back and abdominals — or your “core” — work to keep you stabilized when you’re in the flexed position.
+Like your glutes and hamstrings, your back and abdominals — or your “core” — work to keep you stabilized when you’re in the flexed position.
 Your abdominals also help protect your spine.
-Examples of beneficial core exercises include: planks, side planks, medicine ball chops, bicycle crunches and superman holds.
+Examples of beneficial core exercises include: planks, side planks, medicine ball chops, v-sit twists holding a weight or medicine ball and superman holds.